|

 show up.
 No, we would be dealing with the secretive, homicidal

 maniac Princess Terrifying!
+Mwahahahaha.
+Trogdor

 strikes again!
 I knew quite a few people preferred the Kasumi-like